StephenDoyle10/lyrics/README.md

+Branch 6a:

+JSON Web Tokens

+The goal of this branch is to make user signin persist across browser refreshes.
+We did this using JSON Web Tokens.

+On the api side installed cookie-parser and jsonwebtoken.

+The biggest changes were made to auth.js, with also some changes made to Register.jsx.

+This completes persistence of signin, although now persistence of signing out is an issue!
+The next branch will sort that out.

 Branch 5a: branch 4a dealt with authentication, this branch deals with authoization.
 1. Installed NPM modules google-auth-library and body-parser on the api side.
 Created new file auth.js on the api side.
 2. 'Verifying the google token'